Our Complete Guide to Champagne: Selecting, Serving, and Sipping

-Still unsure what sparkling wine to choose?
-Here's a list of our top choices for champagne, organized by price.
+Still unsure which bubbly to choose?
+Here's a list of our top choices for brands of champagne, organized by price.

 Bargain Bottles (under $10): If you want to get cheap (but not too cheap!) champagne, look for Italian and Spanish sparkling wines.
-Spanish Cava (Cristalino Brut) or Italian Prosecco (Martini and Rossi or Zardetto) are great choices.
+Spanish Cava (Freixenet Brut) or Italian Prosecco (Mionetto, Lamberti) are great choices.
 For sweeter sparklers, try a Moscato d'Asti (La Spinetta, La Serra, or Elio Perrone).

 Inexpensive Bottles ($10 - $20): Our recommendations for slightly more expensive bottles include Chandon Riche Extra Dry, Piper Sonoma Brut, Sofia Blanc de Blancs, and Lindauer Brut.

 Moderately Priced Bottles ($20 - $30): Price doesn't always mean better quality, but if you're willing to splurge on bubbly, go for Laurent-Perrier Brut L-P, Roederer Estate Anderson Valley Brut, or Domaine Carneros Brut by Taittinger.